Expert Infantryman Badge Training Day 6

-U.S. Army 1st Lt.
-Justin Baucom conducts patrol lanes training as part of the Expert Infantryman Badge competition at Fort Stewart, Georgia, Sept.
-2nd, 2025.
+Spc.
+Colton Blackston, an infantryman with 3rd Battalion, 15th Infantry Regiment, 2nd Armored Brigade Combat Team, 3rd Infantry Division, trains as part of the Expert Infantryman Badge competition at Fort Stewart, Georgia, Sept.
+2, 2025.
 The badge represents the highest standard of proficiency for infantry Soldiers, validating their ability to perform essential combat skills under pressure.
-(U.S. Army video by Sgt.
-Jonathon Downs)
+(U.S. Army video by Spc.
+Rebeca Soria)

 |Date Taken: